digiteqautomotive/FG4/README.md

-For a complex sample application see [DQ Viewer](https://github.com/digiteqautomotive/dqview), a simple libVLC-based media player that is capable of configuring FG4 devices, play the v4l2 camera streams as well as produce v4l2 video outputs sourced by standard H264/MPEG videos.
+For a complex sample application see [DQ Viewer](https://github.com/digiteqautomotive/dqview), a simple libVLC-based media player that is capable of configuring FG4 devices, playing v4l2 camera streams as well as producing v4l2 video outputs sourced by standard H264/MPEG video files.

 Additionaly two simple examples how to use the FG4 cards from Python using OpenCV are provided here.
 The first (`cam.py`) is a very basic media player.